 While students are not necessarily becoming quicker or more accurate during number talks, they are being introduced to strategies their peers used to visualize and mentally solve a problem.
 This can help them grow their own toolbox of math fact strategies.

-Consider giving some basic facts as a part of your number talks early in the year, even if you plan to move to more advanced topics later.
-This opportunity to hear others discuss their strategy can be a huge eye-opener for students who still regularly rely on fingers or counting to solve basic facts.
+Consider giving some basic facts as a part of your number talks early in the year.
+Do this even if you plan to move to more advanced topics later.
+Hearing others discuss their strategy can be a huge eye-opener for students who still regularly rely on fingers or counting to solve basic facts.

 Music is a powerful memory trigger.
-Not only does the research support it, but almost everyone can sing the words to certain songs that were popular during specific periods of their life.
+Not only does the research support it, but almost everyone can sing the words to certain popular songs during specific periods of their life.

-The great thing about this is we can use it to our advantage to help our students become more proficient with their math facts.
+The great thing about this is we can use it to our advantage!
+This can help our students become more proficient with their math facts.

 There are a ton of great math fact focused songs available on YouTube.
 These cover everything from strategies (like adding doubles) to parodies of popular songs that teach facts.

-You can pull up YouTube or stream some math fact music, but consider finding 5-10 minutes to build in math songs each day…even if it is just background music during independent work time.
+You can pull up YouTube or stream some math fact music.
+Consider finding 5-10 minutes to build in math songs each day.
+It can even be background music during independent work time.

 You might be surprised how many facts your students master just from this small change.

-Of course, you might also find yourself belting out an awesome remix of “Three is the Magic Number” on your car ride home!!
+You might also find yourself belting out an awesome “Three is the Magic Number” remix on your car ride home!!
 No judgment here.

 Looking for a great playlist?
 Check out this playlist I made for multiplication on YouTube.

 I hope you found these suggestions useful for implementing math fact practice in your classroom.

 Fact fluency does not come naturally to most kids.
+This is why it is one of the most common areas for targeted math interventions.
 It takes regular exposure and opportunities to practice.
 These cheap and easy strategies will make finding time for math fact practice less stressful.